MIKARae/DZS_LootGoblin/README.md

  DayZ server [LOOT GOBLIN FRAMEWORK]

 # Warnings
-This is not a full download mearly a Backup of important ish files
+This is not a full download merely a Backup of important ish files